jxxcarlson/docs-scripta-dev/docs-scripta-app/synchronization.md

       |> List.map (E.map Render)
 ```

-where in module `Types` we find the variant `Render Render.Msg.MarkupMsg`
+where in module `Types` we find the
-of type `FrontendMsg`, and where

 ```elm
 -- Render.Msg
 type MarkupMsg